Dutch weigh options to slow rising COVID-19 infections among children | Health

 - Country:

-Not all experts say closing schools is the best option but Marion Koopmans, a virologist, and member of the country's leading COVID-19 advisory board told the paper "we need to consider other measures" if rates don't fall.
-All 12 Dutch provinces were expected to be dark red - the highest alert level - for the first time on a weekly chart published by the European Centre for Disease Prevention and Control (ECDC) on Thursday.
+"The cabinet has agreed to shield education as much as possible (from restrictions).
+I am convinced it is responsible to keep schools open," he said on Twitter.
+The European Union's drug regulator is likely to disclose its view on the use of Pfizer and BioNTech's COVID-19 vaccine in children aged 5 to 11 next week, Austria's health ministry said on Wednesday.

-With nearly 85% of adults fully vaccinated, over 20,000 new coronavirus cases were registered for two successive days this week, the highest so far, leading to a shortage of COVID-19 tests at health centers.
-The latest wave began after the government ended social distancing and other measures in September, a decision that has since been reversed.
+Around 85% of Dutch adults have been fully vaccinated, but infections have hit record levels in recent weeks after the government ended social distancing and other measures in September.
+Authorities have reintroduced mask-wearing and reimposed a partial lockdown, with bars and restaurants closing at 8 p.m.

-Caretaker Prime Minister Mark Rutte's proposal to exclude the non-vaccinated from a pass for indoor events has faced opposition in parliament.
-Rutte's government has reintroduced protective mask-wearing in stores and reimposed a partial lockdown, closing bars and restaurants after 8 p.m.
-The government will discuss new measures on Friday.
+All 12 Dutch provinces will be dark red - the highest alert level - for the first time on a weekly chart published by the European Centre for Disease Prevention and Control on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)